Control your IHC: primary antibody controls you should know

 Select appropriate positive and negative tissue controls and, if relevant and available, tissues from knockdown/knockout animals.

-Absorption controls are a good choice; however, they should be used with caution and in combination with other controls.
+Absorption controls are a good choice; however, they should be used with caution and combined with other controls.

 Brooks HL. and Lindsey ML.
 (2018) Review: guidelines for authors and reviewers on antibody use in physiology studies.
 Am J Physiol Heart Circ Physiol.
 314:H724-H732.